cyverse-archive/Donkey/README.markdown

 ### Searching User Data

-#### Query Parameters
+#### Query String Parameters

-All query parameters except the required `proxyToken` are ignored.
+All query string parameters except `proxyToken` will be passed on to Elastic Search.
+Exception the `source` parameter, none of the parameters will be altered.

-#### Request Body
+#### Search Request

 All queries will be made by passing a query encoded in a JSON document using a [Elastic Search's Search API][http://www.elasticsearch.org/guide/reference/api/search]
-as a request body to one of search endpoints.
+as a request body or in the `source` query string parameter to one of search endpoints.
+Because some client and servers don't handle a request body properly in GET requests, it is preferable to pass the document in through the `source` parameter.

 In the search document, there will always be a field named `query`.
-Its value will be a JSON object describing the query encoded using
-[Elastic Search's Query DSL][http://www.elasticsearch.org/guide/reference/query-dsl].
+Its value will be a JSON object describing the query encoded using [Elastic Search's Query DSL][http://www.elasticsearch.org/guide/reference/query-dsl].
 The document may contain other fields.
 Here's a basic representation of its form.